 Education in Parkway could not occur without the involvement and support of parents and the community.
 Citizens contribute to the district through more than 10 different advisory boards and organizations.
 These include the Parkway Board of Education, parent-teacher organizations, an alumni association, and the hundreds of community members involved in district decision making through Project Parkway.

 When schools work together with families and community members to support learning, children are inclined to succeed not just in school, but also throughout life.
 In keeping with these beliefs, Parkway offers numerous opportunities for parents and citizens to volunteer at schools and at the district level.

 Alumni Association - The Parkway Alumni Association is a nonprofit organization working to encourage communication among alumni and foster programs that serve and support the Parkway community.
 If you'd like to get involved, contact Sandy Riutcel, executive director, at (314) 415-8074 or email ParkwayAlumni@ParkwaySchools.net.
 For more information, please visit www.parkwayalumni.org

 Communications Advisory - Parents and citizens with professional experience in communications and public relations may apply.
 Several luncheon meetings are held on Fridays throughout the school year.
 Contact: Paul Tandy at (314) 415-8077.

 Government Relations Committee - Parents and citizens interested in legislative issues affecting Parkway are welcome to participate.
 School representatives are asked to report on issues to/from their PTOs.
-They meet on Fridays at 11:30 a.m. four times during the school year.
+They meet on Fridays at 11:30 a.m. three times during the school year.
 Contact: Annie Dickerson, (314) 415-8069.

 Parent/Teacher Organizations (PTO) - Provide volunteer opportunities for direct involvement in school plans, programs and activities.
 Contact: your school principal or visit your school's website for more information.